 How to Store Fresh Picked Garlic by Drying

-Garlic must be fresh, firm and bruise free to dry using heat.
+Garlic must be fresh, firm, and bruise-free to dry using heat.
 Separate and peel cloves and cut lengthwise.
-Dry cloves at 140 degrees F. for two hours and then at 130 degrees F. until dry.
+Dry cloves at 140 degrees F. (60 C.) for two hours and then at 130 degrees F. (54 C.) until dry.
 When garlic is crisp, it is ready.

 You can make garlic powder from fresh, dried garlic by blending until fine.
 To make garlic salt, you can add four parts sea salt to one part garlic salt and blend for a few seconds.